Lake Area Route 54 Safety Improvement Milestones

 The total cost is approximately $2.485 million.

-Why is this work necessary?
+Why was this work necessary?

 The Missouri Department of Transportation has studied 19 different J-turn intersections in Missouri, and the J-turn design resulted in a 25 percent reduction in crash frequency for all crashes.
 Fatal crashes decreased by 88 percent at J-turn intersections, and serious injury crashes were reduced by 78 percent.
 One of the most severe crash types, the left turn, right angle crash, was eliminated by the J-turn.